How to download and convert iPlayer files

 - All that's left to do now is start the conversion!

-- Click the 'Start' button in the bottom right of the Media Converter Pro window.
+- Click the 'Start' button in the bottom right of the Video Converter Ultimate window.
 The file will start to be converted.

 - Conversion time will vary based on the speed of your computer and the length of the programme.